TCL Q550F TV Review

 Value for price beaten by

-It supports Dolby Vision HDR and HDR10+ advanced video formats and can passthrough some Dolby and DTS advanced audio formats.
+It supports Dolby Vision HDR and can passthrough some Dolby and DTS advanced audio formats.
 It doesn't have hands-free voice control, but its remote has an integrated microphone through which you can interact with Amazon Alexa.
 It has built-in Apple AirPlay 2 and Google Chromecast, so you can seamlessly stream your videos using your phone.
 We bought and tested the 50-inch model, but it's available in five other sizes: 43, 55, 65, 75, and 85 inches.
-Note, the 43-inch model is a Canadian-only variant available from different retailers.
+The 43-inch model is a Canadian-only variant available from different retailers.

 Our Verdict